elmackico93/strumenti-rapidi/pdf-fix-verification.md

 2. Make sure all fixes were applied correctly
 3. Clear browser cache and reload the application
 4. Try a different browser to isolate browser-specific issues
-5. Open the diagnostic.html file to get detailed information about your environment
+5. Open the diagnostic.html file for detailed information about your environment

 ## Technical Notes